Phase-locking in $k$-partite networks of delay-coupled oscillators: Summary

 \section{Summary}

-In this work our aim has been to examine the nature of the collective dynamics in networks with multipartite topology.
+In this work our aim has been to examine the nature of the collective dynamics in networks with a multipartite topology.
 Motivation for studying such networks arise from the fact that any given graph of size $N$ could be viewed as a $k$-partite network for some $1\le k \le N$.
 In earlier work we have studied the bipartite case, $k$ = 2 extensively \cite{punetha2015, atay2015}.
-The limiting cases, $k$ = 1 and $k = N$ are achieved, respectively, when the nodes are all unconnected and when they are all connected to every other node.
-We therefore consider networks of coupled phase oscillators on a multipartite network consisting of $k$ partitions, with $2 < k < N$.
-For generality the coupling incorporates time-delay.
+The limiting cases, $k$ = N and $k = 1$ are achieved, respectively, when the nodes are all unconnected and when every node is connected to every other node.
+We therefore consider networks of time-delay coupled phase oscillators on a multipartite network consisting of $k$ partitions, with $2 < k < N$.

-Our formulation is fairly general in the sense that the number of nodes in each of the partitions need not be equal, and further that the coupling between the partitions can also be quite general.
-We are therefore able to generalise previous studies of phase locked dynamics in time delayed bipartite networks \cite{schuster1989, earl2003, punetha2015, atay2015}.
+In the multipartite networks considered, the number of nodes in each of the partitions can vary, and furthermore, the coupling between the partitions can also be quite general.
+We are therefore able to extend earlier studies of phase locked dynamics in time-delayed bipartite networks \cite{schuster1989,earl2003, punetha2015, atay2015}.
 The present approach makes it possible to easily determine the dynamics and stability of networks of complex architecture.
-Steady state solutions for arbitrary complex networks which can be identified as multipartite structure where each node has at least one link to each of the other partitions, the results can be effectively applied to such system to determine the steady state solutions.
-We believe that our results should also apply to similar systems with phase lags in the coupling since the lag parameter can be interpreted as the discrete time delay for small $\tau$.
+The present results can be effectively applied to find steady state solutions on complex networks that are multipartite, but with the requirement that each node has at least one link to each of the other partitions.
+We believe that our results should also apply to similar systems with phase lags in the coupling since the lag parameter can be interpreted as a discrete time-delay for small $\tau$.